Fortress Around Your Heart

-"Fortress Around Your Heart" is a hit single released from Sting's 1985 debut solo studio album The Dream of the Blue Turtles.
-It was released as the album's third single in the UK, and the second single in the US.
+"Fortress Around Your Heart" is a single released from Sting's 1985 debut solo studio album The Dream of the Blue Turtles.
+It was released as the album's second single in the US and the third single in the UK, where it peaked at No. 8 and No. 49.
+The song also reached No. 1 for two weeks on the US Billboard Top Rock Tracks chart, becoming his second consecutive #1 hit on this chart.

 The song was later included on the U.S. release of the Fields of Gold: The Best of Sting 1984–1994 compilation album.

-Song information
+Background

-"Fortress Around Your Heart" was inspired by Sting's divorce.
-The pain he felt at the collapse of his first marriage led him to write some of his biggest hits, including "Every Breath You Take" and "Wrapped Around Your Finger".
-Sting wrote the song in the studio in Barbados in 1985.
-The song features a Branford Marsalis sax solo.
+Sting wrote "Fortress Around Your Heart" in a Barbados recording studio in 1985.
+He had been working with modal chords on a guitar, which he thought sounded "kind of medieval".
+He then wrote lyrics referencing sieges, castle walls, and armies as a metaphor for a struggling romantic relationship.
 In a Musician magazine interview later that year, Sting said:

 "Fortress" is about appeasement, about trying to bridge the gaps between individuals.
 The central image is a minefield that you've laid around this other person to try and protect them.
 Then you realize that you have to walk back through it.
 I think it's one of the best choruses I've ever written.

 During one of Sting's first performances of the song in concert in Paris, his crew lowered a tiny fortress onto the stage in a parody of the similar Stonehenge scene from the film This Is Spinal Tap.